caterer-z-t/SOM_Seq_Sim/README.md

 By default, the output CSV files will be saved in the `SOM_Seq_Sim/data/` directory.

 #### Running SOMs
-For running Self-Organizing Maps on the generated sequencing data, further instructions are required.
-Please refer to the documentation or instructions provided by @madrpernat
+For running Self-Organizing Maps, whether on the generated sequencing data or your own data, please consult the SOM directory's [README file](SOM/).

 ## Documentation
 Include information about documentation here @victoria-hurd